albert-carreras/habby-web/docs/architecture/data-flow.md

 ## Data Export and Import

-Habby implements data portability with export/import functionality:
+habby implements data portability with export/import functionality:

 ### Export Process
 1. Data is collected from all stores